What Is the Best Fence Material for Canadian Weather?

 Composite Fencing

-Composite is meant to withstand moisture, rot and insect damage.
-It provides a smooth appearance and may be a competitive alternative for homeowners who want a quality, low-maintenance cold-weather fence.
+Pros: Composite is designed to resist moisture, rot, and insect damage.
+It offers a polished look and can be a strong option for homeowners seeking a premium, low-maintenance fence in cold climates.

 Which Fence Material Is Best for Canadian Weather?